SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/browser_manipulation.en.md

 ### Print Page

-Prints the current page within the browser
+Prints the current page within the browser.

-Note: This requires Chromium Browsers to be in headless mode
+_Note: This requires Chromium Browsers to be in headless mode_

 {{< code-tab >}}